VentuzTechnology/Ventuz.Extension.prerelease/README.md

 ### Constructor and IDisposable

 Vx Nodes can implement
-* a parametersless public constructor which is called whenever this node is created
+* a parameterless public constructor which is called whenever this node is created
 * `IDisposable` is called when the node is deleted or the scene containing the instance gets deleted.

-It is not recomened to use a constructor and implement `IDisposable`, because this let us assume that you want to do anything with external resources, threads or other *unmanaged* elements.
+It is not recommened to use a constructor and implement `IDisposable`, because this let us assume that you want to do anything with external resources, threads or other *unmanaged* elements.
 Instead consider the use of [Custom Resources](#custom-resources)!

 ### Persistence